sheesh19/sheesh19/README.md

-<p>I currently work as a remote full stack developer at Roadpass Digital.
+<p>I currently work as a remote full stack developer at Opinamos and recently at Roadpass Digital.
 Day-to-day, I'm typically using Ruby on Rails (with HAML) and Stimulus JS.</p>